Texas's 22nd congressional district

 Texas's 22nd congressional district of the United States House of Representatives covers a largely suburban southwestern portion of the Greater Houston metropolitan area.
 The district includes most of Fort Bend County, including most of the cities of Sugar Land, Rosenberg, Needville and the county seat of Richmond as well as the county's share of the largely unincorporated Greater Katy area west of Houston.
 In addition, the district also contains portions of northern Brazoria County, including most of Pearland and Alvin and all of Wharton and Matagorda counties, as well as a small portion of western Harris County centered on most of that county's share of the Greater Katy area.

 The district is represented by Republican Troy Nehls, who was elected in 2020 over two-time challenger Democrat Sri Preston Kulkarni.
-From 2009-2021 Texas's 22nd Congressional District was represented by Peter Graham Olson(Pete Olson).
+From 2009-2021 Texas's 22nd Congressional District was represented by Pete Olson.
 From 1985 until 2006 the district was represented by former House Majority Leader Tom DeLay and before that, former Congressman and three-time presidential candidate Ron Paul briefly in 1976 and again from 1979 to 1985.

-The Cook Partisan Voting Index, which derives its data from the two most recent presidential elections, gave the district a 10-point Republican lean compared to the national average until its 2021 review, when it was lowered to 4-points.
+The Cook Partisan Voting Index, which derives its data from the two most recent presidential elections, gave the district a R+10 lean compared to the national average until its 2021 review, when it was lowered to R+4 before redistricting.
+The district is currently rated R+9.